houcy/uncDuino/README.md

 > Important note: for now, **the compiling process** can only be performed from UNIX sistems (like linux or Mac).

-1. Just **the first time**, download what you need using command `make initialSetup`.
+1. Just **the first time**, download what you need using command `make packingSetup`.
 This will download NodeWebkit and ArduinoIDE versions for Linux and Windows.

 From there, to make executables you must: